ROCm/HIP/docs/understand/programming_interface.rst

 Global memory
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Read-write storage visible to all threads in a given grid.
-There are specialized versions of global memory with different usage semantics which are typically backed by the same hardware storing global.
+Read-write storage visible to all threads on a given device.
+There are specialized versions of global memory with different usage semantics which are typically backed by the same hardware, but can use different caching paths.

 Constant memory
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Read-only storage visible to all threads in a given grid.
-It is a limited segment of global with queryable size.
+Read-only storage visible to all threads on a given device.
+It is a limited segment backed by device memory with queryable size.
+It needs to be set by the host before kernel execution.
+Constant memory provides the best performance benefit when all threads within a warp access the same address.

 Texture memory
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""